On weakly locally finite division rings: Some facts related with the Kurosh Problem

 We devote the remaining part of the present section to the study of the matrix version of the last problem.
-More exactly, the following problem is under our consideration. \begin{problem} Do there exists a centrally infinite division ring $D$ such that the group ${\rm GL}_n(D), n\geq 1$ is finitely generated? \end{problem}
+More exactly, the following problem is under our consideration.

+\begin{problem} Do there exists a centrally infinite division ring $D$ such that the group $\mathrm{GL}_n(D), n\geq 1$ is finitely generated? \end{problem}

-In the following, we shall identify $F^*$ with $F^*I:=\{\alpha I\vert~ \alpha\in F^*\}$, where $I$ denotes the identity matrix in ${\rm GL}_n(D)$.
+In the following, we shall identify $F^*$ with $F^*I:=\{\alpha I\vert~ \alpha\in F^*\}$, where $I$ denotes the identity matrix in $\mathrm{GL}_n(D)$.

 In \cite{hdb}, we proved that if $D$ is a division ring of type $2$ and $D^*$ is finitely generated, then $D$ is a finite field.
-More generally, we showed that in a division ring of type $2$, there no finitely generated non-central subgroup containing the center $F^*$ (see \cite[Theorem 2.5]{hdb}).
+More generally, we showed that in a division ring of type $2$, there are no finitely generated non-central subgroups that contain the center $F^*$ (see \cite[Theorem 2.5]{hdb}).
 Recall that a division ring $D$ with center $F$ is of {\it type $2$} if for every two elements $x, y\in D$, the division subring $F(x, y)$ is a finite dimensional vector space over $F$.

 In \cite[Theorem 1]{mah1}, it was proved that if $D$ is centrally finite, then any finitely generated subnormal subgroup of $D^*$ is central.
 This result can be carried over for weakly locally finite division rings as the following.